Botulinum toxin: Chronic migraine

-Onabotulinumtoxin A (trade name Botox) received FDA approval for treatment of chronic migraines on 15 October 2010.
+Onabotulinumtoxin A (trade name: Botox) received FDA approval for treatment of chronic migraines on 15 October 2010.
 The toxin is injected into the head and neck to treat these chronic headaches.
 Approval followed evidence presented to the agency from two studies funded by Allergan showing a very slight improvement in incidence of chronic migraines for those with migraines undergoing the Botox treatment.

-Since then, several randomized control trials have shown botulinum toxin type A to improve headache symptoms and quality of life when used prophylactically for patients with chronic migraine who exhibit headache characteristics consistent with: pressure perceived from outside source, shorter total duration of chronic migraines (<30 years), "detoxification" of patients with coexisting chronic daily headache due to medication overuse, and no current history of other preventive headache medications.
+Since then, several randomized control trials have shown botulinum toxin type A to improve headache symptoms and quality of life when used prophylactically for participants with chronic migraine who exhibit headache characteristics consistent with: pressure perceived from outside source, shorter total duration of chronic migraines (<30 years), "detoxification" of participants with coexisting chronic daily headache due to medication overuse, and no current history of other preventive headache medications.

 Depression

 A few small trials have found benefits in people with depression.
-Research is based on the facial feedback hypothesis.
+A 2021 meta-analysis supports the usefulness of botox in unipolar depression, but finds significant heterogenity among the findings.
+The main hypothesis for its action is based on the facial feedback hypothesis.
+Another hypothesis involves a connection between the facial muscle and specific brain regions in animals, but additional evidence is required to support or disprove this theory.

 Premature ejaculation

-The drug for the treatment of premature ejaculation has been under development since 7 August 2013, and is in Phase II of the FDA trials.
+The drug for the treatment of premature ejaculation has been under development since August 2013, and is in Phase II trials.